campus-resource-scheduler-project/campus-resource-scheduler-project.github.io/index.md

   lib/

+    authOptions.ts # Verifies user credentials from the database.

     dbActions.ts # Functions to manipulate the Postgres database.

     page-protections.ts # Functions to check for logged in users and their roles.